Tlapi/Laravel-BatchSQS/README.md

 # Laravel-BatchSQS
-SQS queue connector for Laravel which sends messages in batches
+SQS queue connector for Laravel which sends messages in batches.